Table of Contents[Hide][Show]

 Some companies have 6 months to an entire year planned out, but it’s okay if you only plan for three weeks to a month ahead of time.
 You have to research, write, optimize, and pass content between team members before a deadline.
 This process goes a lot smoother when nobody is blindsided by not knowing what the new content is or when it should be produced.

 The promotional section is where you organize how and when you’re going to promote your content.
-This doubles as your social media calendar since this is where you would plan out your social media posts.
-Promotion extends past social media.
+This doubles as your social media calendar since this is where you would plan out your social posts.
+Promotion extends past social media too though.
 You could market your content through email, a podcast, or a public speaking event too.
 Either way, it should be organized into one place so that you can keep tabs on it all.

 4 Steps to Create Your Calendar